Nola Taylor Tillman

 Reference Black holes are real, they're some of the strangest objects in space.
 Discover what black holes are and how they form with our informative black hole guide.

-The largest known star in the universe is UY Scuti, a hypergiant with a radius around 1,700 times larger than the sun.
+Reference The largest known star in the universe is UY Scuti, a hypergiant with a radius around 1,700 times larger than the sun.

 reference Most stars are main sequence stars that fuse hydrogen to form helium in their cores - including our sun.